zombienerd/YG-HoneyBot/readme.md

 Get a discord bot token.
 Make sure it has admin rights for invites.
 Enable all Privileged intents Server Member & Message Content on the Bot tab.

 Paste bot token in .env.
-Keep the quotes.

 Ensure your server has node.js and discord.js installed.